-- Provide direct academic intervention(s) with a student or group of students. - Co-facilitate a parent education group. - Participate in retention/promotion meetings. - Provide staff development trainings on class-wide behavior management, academic interventions, special education referral policy, etc. - Draft a paper for submission and publication to CASP Today or the Communiqué, a paper or poster presentation proposal to the CASP (California Association of School Psychologists) and/or NASP (National Association of School Psychologists) annual conventions.
+- Provide direct academic intervention(s) to a student or group of students - Co-facilitate a parent education group - Participate in your school's student success team, grade-level meetings, and/or retention/promotion meetings

+- Provide staff development trainings on class-wide behavior management, academic interventions, special education referral policy, etc. - Draft a paper for submission and publication to CASP Today or the Communiqué, a paper or poster presentation proposal to CASP (California Association of School Psychologists) and/or NASP (National Association of School Psychologists) annual conventions.

 Documentation and evaluation of each of the above required (and enhancing) activities and assignments will be maintained by you and your University-based supervisor (e.g., EDP 641A/B instructor).
 School-site supervisors also will evaluate practica candidates based on the NASP Domains for Training and Practice.
-Candidates who do not show evidence of successful completion of required practica activities and/or experiences or who do not demonstrate professional and personal competencies may be required to complete additional practica hours, repeat a semester of practica, and/or may not be recommended for internship.
+Candidates who do not show evidence of successful completion of required practica activities and/or experiences, or who do not demonstrate professional and personal competencies may be required to complete additional practica hours, repeat a semester of practica, and/or may not be recommended for internship.